maracuja/code-sample/README.md

 A class called SmartlingService then abstracted all the nitty gritty of packaging up the objects and the communication between the two systems (services/Smartling.py)

-Why I chose this code.
-It's not perfect, but the things I like about it are: -
+The things I like about it are: -
 * The use of signals and queues, we did as much as we could to keep the CMS responsive so the user gets an instant response when they hit save.
 The CMS does all the API handling in the background.